 - Our earth is covered by 71 % water and yet we have such limited knowledge about these environments.
 We have better maps of the surface of Mars than we do of our own ocean floor (Vaughn 2009).

-- There is a difference between the terms “sea” and “ocean”.
-While people often use these names interchangeably there is technically a difference, typically seas are smaller than oceans and are also partially enclosed by land.
-Some of the largest seas that form part of the Pacific Ocean include the Sea of Japan, Coral Sea, Yellow Sea, Bering Sea, East China Sea, South China Sea and the Tasman Sea.
+- There is technically a difference between the terms “sea” and “ocean”.
+While people often use these names interchangeably, a sea is defined as being smaller than the ocean and also partially enclosed by land.
+Some of the largest seas that form part of the Pacific Ocean Basin include the Sea of Japan, Coral Sea, Yellow Sea, Bering Sea, East China Sea, South China Sea and the Tasman Sea.
+This point becomes moot when you consider that there is just one ocean and the water within in it continually moves around the globe, warming and cooling, and sinking and rising as it goes.

-- There are five oceans (it can be argued that there is only one ocean as water continually moves between the oceanic basins); Arctic, Atlantic, Indian, Pacific and Southern Oceans.
-These bodies of water have sea surface temperatures ranging from -2° C (28 F) in the Polar Regions to 35° C (95 F) in the equatorial tropics of the Persian Gulf, an extension of the Indian Ocean.
+- There are five ocean basins; Arctic, Atlantic, Indian, Pacific and Southern.
+The bodies of water found in these regions at any one time have sea surface temperatures ranging from -2° C (28 F) in the Polar Regions to 35° C (95 F) in the equatorial tropics of the Persian Gulf.
+The basin of the Persian Gulf came into being as a result of the collision between the Eurasian and Arabian tectonic plates.

-- The oldest of these five oceans is the Pacific with the rocks making up its floor dating back 200 million years (that’s heaps older than you and even your parents!) while the Southern Ocean has only recently been acknowledged as a distinct ocean in its own right.
-The Pacific is also the largest of the oceans.
+- The oldest of these five ocean basins is the Pacific with the rocks making up its floor dating back 200 million years (that’s heaps older than you and even your parents!) while the Southern Ocean has only recently been acknowledged as a distinct basin in its own right, although this is often contested.
+The Pacific is also the largest of the basins with all of the world’s continents being able to fit into it.

 - If you think that is long, try walking 73 920 000 steps (35 000 miles).
-That is the length of the world’s longest mountain range, the Mid-Oceanic Ridge, running through the middle of the Atlantic Ocean and creeping into both the Pacific and Indian Oceans.
+That is the length of the world’s longest mountain range, the Mid-Oceanic Ridge, running through the middle of the Atlantic Ocean Basin and creeping into the basins of both the Pacific and Indian.

 - The Great Barrier Reef on the east coast of Australia is the most extensive coral reef system in the world and can be seen from space.

-Now for some truly fascinating facts about our awesome oceans and the creatures that inhabit them…
+Now for some truly fascinating facts about our awesome ocean and the creatures that inhabit it…

-Some fish species inhabiting the frigid waters of the Antarctic have developed a natural antifreeze agent in their blood so that they don’t freeze while swimming about in search of food.
+Some fish species inhabiting the frigid waters surrounding Antarctica have developed a natural antifreeze agent in their blood so that they don’t freeze while swimming about in search of food.
 These fish are able to survive in this extreme Southern Ocean environment by producing proteins that bind to the ice crystals developing in their bodies and stop their growth (Cziko et al. 2014).

 I came across these marine creatures while exploring rock pools in Cape Town and Port Elizabeth: